nmalleus/ksp/README.md

 # ksp README

-Kontakt Script Processor (KSP) syntax for Visual Studio Code I used to script for Kontakt but I am a beginner in other languages, so advices and remarks are welcome :)
+Kontakt Script Processor (KSP) syntax for Visual Studio Code.
+I used to script for Kontakt but I am a beginner in other languages, so advices and remarks are welcome :)

 ## Installation